 Windham, NH 03087.

 Space is limited and registrations are accepted on a first-requested, first-honored basis.
-Cancellations are accepted up until two weeks prior to the event date.
+Cancellations are accepted until August 28th.
 Substitutions may be made at any time.

 Agenda & Syllabus